Kathleen was part of a film team for the documentary, “BIG LIES”

 According to Runov, “These instruments, these truth-bending policies, though modified due to modern IT technologies, have remained, in many ways, in effect and practiced by today’s powers-that-be.”

-Kathleen is featured in the film as an American writer with Slavic ancestry who has visited Russia frequently and is drawn to this tragic history.
-On camera, she talks about the repercussions of this misguided policy and comments on the failure of society to tell the real truth about these events.
+In BIG LIES, Kathleen serves as the film’s primary narrator.
+As an American writer with Slavic ancestry, and one who has traveled widely throughout Russia, she is drawn to this tragic history.
+On camera, she talks about the repercussions of this misguided USSR policy, and reflects on the failure of society and its government leaders to tell the real truth about these events.

-As a creative writing instructor, Kathleen Witkowska Tarr has designed and taught several seminars and workshops for 49 Writers/Alaska Writing Center geared to intermediate to advanced writers.
+As a creative writing instructor, Kathleen Witkowska Tarr has designed and taught several seminars, workshops, and webinars for 49 Writers/Alaska Writing Center, and for Opportunities for Lifelong Learning (UAA), geared to intermediate and advanced writers, and to retired professionals.

 Along with the Russia-born poet, editor, and language teacher, Olga Livshin, Kathleen has also designed and taught, Writing with Anna Akhmatova.
 In this popular seminar, participants are introduced to Anna Andreyevna Akhmatova (1889-1966), one of Russia’s greatest poets whose life embodied the notion that “great poetry is often a response to total disaster.”

-Under KTarr Literary, Kathleen offers professional communication services in writing and editing, including book proposal development; technical writing; speech writing; and project development for business and nonprofits.
+Kathleen occasionally offers professional communication services in writing and editing, including book proposal development; technical writing; speech writing; and editorial/research services for nonfiction manuscript development.
 For more information, please contact Kathleen.